RealyUniqueName/Safety/README.md

 ## Usage

-Add `-lib safety` to you hxml file.
+Add `-lib safety` to your hxml file.
 Use following flags:

 * `-D SAFETY=location1,location2` (required) - Use this flag to specify which location(s) you want plugin to check for null safety.
 This is a comma-separated list of packages, class names and filesystem paths.
 E.g. `-D SAFETY=Main,some.pack,another.pack.AnotherClass,path/to/src`.
 You can specify `-D SAFETY=ALL` instead which will check all the code, even std lib (not recommended)